MoseleyBioinformaticsLab/md_harmonize/doc/tutorial.rst

     * Parse KEGG RClass representation to generate atom mappings between compounds.
     * Harmonize compounds/reactions across databases.

-In this document, each use will be explained in details.
+In this document, each usage will be explained in details.

 The MDH API tutorial
 ~~~~~~~~~~~~~~~~~~~~